LDWLab/TwinCons/README.md

 	- Transform to log odds
 	- Normalize random to 0
 - Create group classes
-	- Create correspondence mapping between alignment index and anchor sequences for the groups (<span style="color:red">what happens when no structure?</span>)
+	- Create correspondence mapping between alignment index and anchor sequences for the groups.
 	- Calculate structural data and associate with correspondence mapping (sec structure and inner/outer)
 	- Randomize gaps in alignment objects
 	- Calculate frequency vectors and associate with correspondence mapping
 - For combinations of two classes:
 	- Calculate score using **frequency vectors**, **correspondence mapping**, and **matrices** defined by **structural data**
 - Generate output
-	- **.pml file** for all structures with residue colors defined by the score
+	- <span style="color:red">**.pml file** for all structures with residue colors defined by the score</span>
-	- **.png** with score trace for residue number
+	- **.svg** with score trace for residue number
 	- **optional data** if run as a module **for multiple alignment analysis**

 ## Dependencies